Stasė Vaineikienė: Novels

 In her novels Grafas ir žmonės (Graf and the People; published in 1937, republished in 1958) and Vaišvila, Žemaičių baudžiauninkų vadas (Vaišvila, Leader of Samogitian Serfs; 1938 and 1959), Vaineikienė wrote about the serfdom in Lithuania, its abolition in 1863, and social conflicts in villages.
 They were two of a few historical novels about serfdom in Lithuanian literature.
 The works depict everyday life and customs of a Lithuanian village and are examples of literary realism.
 There is little character development: characters are either good or bad.
 In particular, the nobility is portrayed as evil exploiters of the peasants.
 She also wrote a novel Lukštai about the Russian Revolution of 1905 in Samogitia, but the work was not published and the manuscript was lots.

 Memoirs

 She wrote three books of memoirs.
 Palangos atsiminimai (Memoirs of Palanga; 1931) is about the life and society in Palanga.
-The three-volume Iš praeities kovų (From Past Struggles; 1935–1936) talks book smuggling in the Russian Empire, prison, and internal exile in Siberia.
+The three-volume Iš praeities kovų (From Past Struggles; 1935–1936) talks about book smuggling in the Russian Empire, prison, and internal exile in Siberia.
 Based on her memoirs, Gintarė Adomaitytė wrote a play Deimantų dvaras (Diamond Manor) in 2007.

 Vaineikienė wrote Pabėgėlės užrašai (Notes of a Refugee), a memoir about her life in Central Asia and the Russian Civil War.
 It was prepared for publication in December 1940, but it was not published as it did not reflect the official Bolshevik ideology.
 The book was published in 2014 (for her 130th birth anniversary).
-The memoir was translated to Russian and Uzbek and published in 2022 thanks to the efforts of the Uzbek professor Tursunali Kuziev.
+The memoir was translated into Russian and Uzbek and published in 2022 thanks to the efforts of the Uzbek professor Tursunali Kuziev.